drparadox99/Brick-breaker-game/README.md

 **How to compile and run the game with provided makefile** :

-Compile : make \n
+Compile : make <br>
-Run  : ./main
+Run  : ./main <br>

+**Known Issues**

+The game window size is fixed.
+Collision detection could be improved for better accuracy.

+**License**

+This game is open-source and available under the MIT License.
+Feel free to use, modify, and distribute it as per the terms of the license.